Starting an Online Pet Store

 A good eCommerce web designer will be able to point you in the right direction.

-Of course, let’s not forget that you have to establish a way to get paid for the products you sell from your awesome new online pet shop.
+Of course, let’s not forget that you have to establish a way to get paid for the products you sell from your awesome new online pet store.
 I personally think that the best, easiest way to go about this is to set up an account through PayPal, the popular online payment processing site.

 Then you must decide how you will deliver your products.
 Some options for U.S. retailers: